Luciano (DJ): Career

-Influenced by the Detroit fathers of techno such as Juan Atkins and Derrick May, Luciano took his dedication to electronic music to the clubs of Santiago, Chile.
+Influenced by the Detroit fathers of techno such as Juan Atkins and Derrick May, Luciano took his dedication to electronic music to the clubs of Santiago de Chile.
 His friendship with Dandy Jack and his younger brother Adrian Schopf influenced his decision to DJ.
 At the time, Luciano DJed at clubs that he was too young to attend, sometimes even being hidden backstage during police raids.
 Although Luciano began DJing at the age of sixteen, he did not begin producing until the age of nineteen, in 1997.
 Throughout his youth, Luciano performed construction and other odd jobs in addition to his gigs to support himself.

 Starting from the ground up, he became involved in the small and still fledgling minimal techno scene by promoting and playing parties.
 In a city that was heavily grounded in rock music, Luciano faced many problems carving the path for the electronic music events at local clubs.
 The owner at the club La Batuta, a popular rock venue where people would put out their cigarettes on the decks, gave Luciano the break he needed.
 Although his music was at first met with resistance, a year and a half later many of the club's patrons found themselves converted to techno.